Probing symmetric teleparallel gravity in the early universe: Radiation era

 \subsection{$f(Q) \propto Q^m$:}

-We have already noticed that $f(Q) = -\beta Q^2$ fits with inflationary parameter with excellence.
+We have already noticed that $f(Q) = -\beta Q^2$ also admits observational constraints on the inflationary parameters with excellence.
 So, in this subsection, we make our way to test its behaviour in the radiation dominated era, starting from an arbitrary power $m$.
 So, let us take up equation \eqref{4}, viz., $f_Q\dot \chi = c_1 e^{-3\xi}$, and consider the earlier assumption $\dot\xi = k\dot\chi$ \eqref{5} to obtain:

 \be f_Q\dot \xi = kc_1 e^{-3\xi},\ee which in view of \eqref{17}, implies

 \be f_Q = {kc_1\over na_0^3}t^{1-3n}, ~~\mathrm{i.e.},~f_Q \propto {1\over t^{3n-1}}.\ee Further considering, $f(Q) = f_0 Q^m$, we find